-The integrating compensation network shown in Figure 8 insures that the steady-state error in the output voltage is limited only to the error in the reference voltage, remote-sense and error amplifiers.
-Intersil specifies the guaranteed tolerance of the ISL6324 to include the combined tolerances of each of these elements.
+The integrating compensation network shown in Figure 8 insures that the steady-state error in the output voltage is limited only to the error in the reference voltage and offset errors in the OFS current source, remote-sense and error amplifiers.
+Intersil specifies the guaranteed tolerance of the ISL6323BR5381 to include the combined tolerances of each of these elements.

-The output of the error amplifier, VCOMP, is used by the modulator to generate the PWM signals.
+The output of the error amplifier, $V{COMP}$ , is used by the modulator to generate the PWM signals.
 The PWM signals control the timing of the Internal MOSFET drivers and regulate the converter output so that the voltage at FB is equal to the voltage at REF.
 This will regulate the output voltage to be equal to Equation 11.
 The internal and external circuitry that controls voltage regulation is illustrated in Figure 8.

-$$V{OUT} = V{REF} - V{DROOP}$$ (EQ.
-11)
+$$V{OUT} = V{REF} - V{OFS} - V{DROOP}$$

-The ISL6324 incorporates differential remote-sense amplification in the feedback path.
+The ISL6323BR5381 incorporates differential remote-sense amplification in the feedback path.
 The differential sensing removes the voltage error encountered when measuring the output voltage relative to the controller ground reference point resulting in a more accurate means of sensing output voltage.